 the loaded libraries.
 Then, for some reason, it does another pread syscall to

-a part of the library it previously read, which is beyond me.
+a part of the library it previously read, which is honestly beyond me.

 mmap(NULL, 2169904, PROT_READ, MAP_PRIVATE|MAP_DENYWRITE, 3, 0) = 0x7f9c27200000